ESA-APEx/apex_documentation/propagation/hosting.md

 ### APEx Algorithm Catalogue

-The algorithm hosting service supports result <u>**propagation through an algorithm catalogue**</u>, facilitating easy browsing and access to available algorithms.
+The algorithm hosting service supports result propagation through an algorithm catalogue, facilitating easy browsing and access to available algorithms.
 Users and other projects can also easily onboard their own algorithms, fostering collaboration and innovation within the EO community.

+The algorithm catalogue allows visitors to execute algorithms on the corresponding APEx-compliant hosting environment.
+For more details, please refer to [this section](#execute-a-service-from-the-apex-algorithm-catalogue).

 ### Automated Testing and Benchmarking